Sex is one of the basic pleasures of life, but the orgasm is anything but simple — especially for people with vaginas.

 During arousal, you'll notice your heart rate increase, your skin may begin to feel (and look) flushed, and your genitals will swell with blood.
 But you're also building up a lot of muscle tension throughout your body.

 At the same time, your brain is working up quite a potent cocktail of chemicals.
 That includes the neurotransmitter dopamine, which is commonly associated with pretty much anything that feels good.
-But during an orgasm, you're also getting a huge release of oxytocin, which can promote feelings of closeness and empathy.
+But during an orgasm, you're also getting a huge release of oxytocin, which can promote feelings of closeness and empathy (among many other things).